linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.11.2025
+- Topic: Introducing the UIID-Your Private Decentralized Digital ID
+- Directory: /posts/2025/November/15
+- Description: ``` Your identity, your control.
+Say goodbye to centralized logins and hello to UIID, the private, decentralized digital ID from Linkspreed.
+It is your unique, unhackable anchor in the Web4 world.
+Take back your privacy and own your data. ```

 ### 14.11.2025
 - Topic: Social Networks as a Service v3.4
 - Directory: /posts/2025/November/14